Lunae Palus quadrangle: Search for life

-Valles

-"Vallis" (plural "valles") is the Latin word for valley.
-It is used in planetary geology for the naming of landform features on other planets.

-"Vallis" was used for old river valleys that were discovered on Mars, when we probes were first sent to Mars.
-The Viking Orbiters caused a revolution in our ideas about water on Mars; huge river valleys were found in many areas.
-Orbiting cameras showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.

-River valleys observed by Viking orbiters

-The Viking Orbiters caused a revolution in our ideas about water on Mars.
-Huge river valleys were found in many areas.
-They showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.

 Mars Science Laboratory

 Hypanis Vallis, in the Lunae Palus quadrangle, was one of the sites proposed as a landing site for the Mars Science Laboratory, popularly known as the Mars Curiosity rover.
-One aim of the Mars Science Laboratory is to search for signs of ancient life, as many Martian rocks occur in a context of hydrogeology, that is, they were formed in water, at the bottom of lakes or seas, or by water percolating through the soil, although Brown University researchers have recently suggested outgassing of steam to atmosphere from a new planet’s interior can also produce the clay minerals seen in these rocks.
+One aim of the Mars Science Laboratory is to search for signs of ancient life, as many Martian rocks occur in a context of hydrogeology, that is, they were formed in water, at the bottom of lakes or seas, or by water percolating through the soil, although Brown University researchers have recently suggested outgassing of steam to atmosphere from a new planet's interior can also produce the clay minerals seen in these rocks.

 Because such issues remain unresolved, it is hoped that a later mission could return samples from sites identified as offering best chances for remains of life.
 To bring the craft down safely, a 12-mile wide, smooth, flat circle was needed.
 Geologists hoped to examine places where water once ponded, and to examine its sediment layers.
 The site eventually settled on for the Mars Science Laboratory was Gale Crater in the Aeolis quadrangle, and a successful landing took place there in 2012.
 The rover is still operational as of early 2019.
-NASA scientists believe Gale Crater’s floor rocks are indeed sedimentary, formed in pooled water.
+NASA scientists believe Gale Crater's floor rocks are indeed sedimentary, formed in pooled water.